PKPublicCode/SecuredApi/Docs/Product/RoutingConfiguration.md

 * Request received from client is transformed by adding "X-REQUEST-HEADER"
 * Downstream service called with ```[get] https://my-private-server/resource_a```
 * Response headers are stripped and "X-MY-PRIVATE-SERVER-HEADER-1", "X-MY-PRIVATE-SERVER-HEADER-1" are removed
-* "X-RESPONSE-HEADER" is added to response
+* Header with name "X-RESPONSE-HEADER" is added to response
 * Request returned to the client

 Find all currently supported actions [here](./actions.md)

 ## Variables
 Variables allow to parametrize routing configuration.
 There are two types of variables: Global and Runtime.
-All variables are case sensitive.
+All variable names are case sensitive and has to be alpha-numeric string started with letter.

 ### Global variables
 Global variables are immutable parameters defined outside of the routing configuration by the gateway owner loaded before parsing and initialization of routing configuration.
 Main purpose is to use same routing configuration file for different deployment environments.

-Format: ```$(variableName)```. variableName has to be alpha-numeric string started with letter.
+Format: ```$(variableName)```.
+If variable is not found during routing configuration parsing and initialization, error is thrown and whole configuration is ignored.

 Global variables can be used as part of any string value of the routing config file and substituted by the appropriate value during configuration initialization process, that makes zero performance impact during the executing request.

+How to configure global variables see [here](./GlobalVariablesConfiguration.md)

 ### Runtime variables
 Runtime variables are set by the routing engine and actions during request execution.
 In contrast to global variables, runtime variables scope is request, and values depend on specific request, actions that were executed and their results.
 Only action properties with type ```RuntimeExpression``` allow using runtime variables.
 In this case variables substituted by values just before action execution.